 Machine learning is the original AI trend.
-It refers to the way, through algorithms, computers can be programmed to teach themselves like humans do.
-That means learning by processing information gained from experience and automatically adjusting.
+It refers to the way, through algorithms, computers can be programmed to teach themselves as humans do.
+That means learning by processing information gained from the customer interaction and automatically adjusting.

 The learning process relies on data.
 Fed with information such as statistics on call volume, talk time, or customer purchase history, AI will recognize patterns and respond.
-For example, it could generate reports on agents’ productivity, adjust an automated process, or produce insights to help agents close sales.
+For example, it could generate reports on agent performance, adjust an automated process, or produce insights to help live agents close sales.

 The range of applications is so huge, machine learning factors into all of the following trends, too — the possibilities continue to expand.

 ACD put contact centers on the map by automatically directing incoming calls.
-Today's ACDs are intelligent, drawing on data to pinpoint which agent would be the ideal recipient of each call.
-Predictive dialers automate outbound calls, intelligently dialing at a pace that matches its team of reps.
+Today's ACDs are intelligent, drawing on data to pinpoint which call center agent would be the ideal recipient of each call.
+Predictive dialers are types of outbound dialers that automate outbound calls, intelligently dialing at a pace that matches its team of reps.
 With AI in the picture, these processes can be fine-tuned to hone in on the best contacts and respond in real time to fluctuations in agent availability.

-AI-driven automation has the potential to improve the quality and efficiency of calls, but there are also countless other complex processes that it can learn to address: answering simple customer service requests, sending templated emails, and additional administrative tasks that agents want off their plates.
+AI-driven outbound sales automation has the potential to improve the quality and efficiency of calls.
+Still, there are also countless other complex processes that it can learn to address: answering simple customer service requests, sending templated emails, and additional administrative tasks that customer service agents want off their plates.